QinShinHuang/Data-Visualisation/README.md

 pip install pandas matplotlib
 python mood_tracker.py
 Why I Built This
 As a Psychology graduate with a background in healthcare and data analysis, I wanted to combine behavioural science principles with practical Python skills.
-This project bridges both worlds — mental health awareness and data engineering.
+This project bridges both worlds of mental health awareness and data engineering.

 # Author
 Arn Gabriel Canares